PLC Network to Smartphone HMI SCADA Cloud

 HMI SCADA Training:

-HMI and SCADA training requirement have already been covered on this site as HMI SCADA Training is the 10th learning phase on this site.
+HMI and SCADA training requirement has already been covered on this site as HMI SCADA Training is the 10th learning phase on this site.
 But for this just discovering PLC-Training.org for the first time via this white paper, we'll touch a little on the topic.
-Just note afterwards you should explore the section linked to above as well as it's associate HMI SCADA Training Best Practices section.
+Just note afterward you should explore the section linked to above as well as it's associate HMI SCADA Training Best Practices section.
 For those who have not stopped to think about, first the basics.
 Acronyms in our industry can be necessary PAC to differentiate the device is an industrial computer architecture not a single dedicated microprocessor like the PLC is.
-But other time in our industry, acronyms and terminology can hide important basic facts.
-Like "internet" and the "cloud".
-Often people lose sight of the fact that when you sensitive data is on the 'secure cloud', it actually transfers to from the 'cloud' via the internet.
-(A website stores data on server, accessed via the world wide network called the internet.
+But other times in our industry, acronyms and terminology can hide important basic facts.
+Like the "internet" and the "cloud".
+Often people lose sight of the fact that when your sensitive data is on the 'secure cloud', it actually transfers to from the 'cloud' via the internet.
+(A website stores the data on the server, accessed via the worldwide network called the internet.
 The 'cloud' does the same.
 Basic difference one is open to the public, the other is not.)

 Smartphone Programming Training:

-Also extensive education of the mobile security vulnerabilities need studied and taken into account.
-In short the mobile security vulnerabilities are errors in design or implementation that expose the mobile device data to interception and retrieval by attackers.
+Also, extensive education of the mobile security vulnerabilities needs to be studied and taken into account.
+In short, the mobile security vulnerabilities are errors in design or implementation that expose the mobile device data to interception and retrieval by attackers.
 Mobile code security vulnerabilities can also expose the mobile device or the cloud applications used from the device to unauthorized access.
-Security vulnerabilities of the infrastructure layer, the hardware, operating system and application layers must be completely understood and taken into account when designing interfaces to industrial equipment.
+Security vulnerabilities of the infrastructure layer, the hardware, operating system, and application layers must be completely understood and taken into account when designing interfaces to industrial equipment.